Steve Crosetti

 Because his death was a suicide, the department refuses an honor guard at the funeral.
 Frank Pembleton, unwilling to attend the church funeral after his faith was shaken on a recent case, stands alone in his dress blues on the station house steps, saluting the fallen detective as the procession goes by.
 Lewis carries a lot of guilt over Crosetti's death, thinking back constantly to see if there had been any hint of Crosetti's suicidal tendencies beforehand.
 His death also deeply affects the other detectives in the squad (especially during the third season), as the reasons for Crosetti's suicide are never explained.
 The episode itself mentioned job stress, the divorce, and a possible gambling addiction as possible motives; but never confirmed any specific reason.
 The actor who played Crosetti, Jon Polito, also expressed a certain discomfort with the character's committing suicide.
 Because NBC aired some of the Season 3 episodes out of order, a mention of a still living Crosetti appeared after the episode that revealed the suicide.
+When NBC gave Tom Fontana an ultimatum of "write off Polito or this show will be cancelled", Fontana told Polito he had to do it but would bring him back later in Season 3 once the show was renewed.
+Polito then gave an interview where he called out Fontana and revealed spoilers on his demise, which led to a permanent estrangement with Fontana and the end of the plan to bring Polito back as a new character.
+Polito later apologized publicly to Fontana, stating that he didn't know the showrunner well enough at the time to know that he was a man who kept his word, and that he caused the end of his work on H:LOTS by wrongly believing Fontana was lying about the return plan.

 Crosetti's final appearance is in the TV movie Homicide: The Movie, which concluded the series.
-Polito has a cameo role in which Crosetti appears in an afterlife sequence along with other deceased characters.
+Al Giardello, his shift commander, dies as a result of complications from surgery to save his life after he is shot and seriously wounded.
+Giardello finds himself in an afterlife version of the homicide squadroom, filled with past murder victims and police officers, and enters the break room to discover Crosetti and fellow detective Beau Felton drinking coffee and playing cards.
+They invite him to join the game, commenting that he can spend eternity peacefully in this place even though it is not heaven.
+Giardello takes note of an empty chair and wonders if his son Mike might be the next to die, but Crosetti and Felton urge him not to worry about that or anything else from his life.